Justin Houston: 2021

 On July 31, 2021, Houston signed a one-year deal with the Baltimore Ravens.
 On November 11, 2021, in a game against the Miami Dolphins, Houston recorded his 100th career sack, sacking quarterback Jacoby Brissett, becoming the 37th player in NFL history to do so.
+He finished the 2021 season with 4.5 sacks, 34 total tackles (19 solo), one pass defended, one forced fumble, and one fumble recovery in 15 games.

 2022

 On May 2, 2022, the Ravens placed an unrestricted free agent tender on Houston worth $2.075 million.
 He re-signed with the team on July 12, 2022.
 In a Week 9 matchup against the New Orleans Saints, Houston recorded 2.5 sacks and an interception as the Ravens won 27–13.
 With those sacks, Houston became the first player in Ravens' history to register multiple sacks in three consecutive games.
 For his performance, Houston was named the AFC Defensive Player of the Week.
+He finished the 2022 season with 9.5 sacks, 21 total tackles (14 solo), one interception, and one pass defended.
+He had a sack in the 24–17 loss to the Bengals in the Wild Card Round.

 Carolina Panthers

 On August 6, 2023, Houston signed with the Carolina Panthers.
 He suffered a hamstring injury in Week 8 and was placed on injured reserve on November 4, 2023.
 He was released upon request on December 19, 2023.
+In seven games, he had a half-sack, nine tackles (five solo), and one pass defended.